JulianCoetzee/CamagruV2/README.md

 # Camagru
-A small web application allowing you to make basic photo editing using your webcam and with some predefined images.
-Esentially, a basic clone of instagram.
+A small social media application for sharing images with basic edits.

 ## Requirements
   * XAMP (for server and DB)